Resolution of the Burrows-Wheeler Transform Conjecture: Introduction

-With the exception of BWT, essentially every other known compression method has been proven~\cite{GNPlatin18, attractors} to produce output whose size is always within a $\polylog n$ factor from $z$, the output size of LZ77 algorithm (e.g., grammar compression~\cite{charikar}, collage systems~\cite{KidaMSTSA03}, or macro schemes~\cite{storer1978macro}), or larger by polynomial factor ($n^{\eps}$ for some $\eps>0$) in the worst case (e.g., LZ78~\cite{LZ78}, compressed word graphs (CDAWGs)~\cite{blumer1987complete}).\footnote{The choice for LZ77 as a representative in this class of compressors follows from the fact that most of the other methods are NP-hard to optimize~\cite{charikar, gallant1982string}, while LZ77 admits a simple linear-time algorithm (see, e.g.,~\cite{kkp-jea}).} BWT is known to never compress much better than LZ77, i.e., $z = \bigO(r \log n)$~\cite{GNPlatin18}.
-The opposite relation (that $r = \bigO(z \polylog n)$) was generally conjectured to be false, e.g., after presenting how to support suffix array and suffix tree queries~in $\bigO(r \polylog n)$ space~\cite{RLCST}, Gagie et al.\ speculate that ``\emph{(...) it seems unlikely that one can provide suffix array or tree functionality within space related to $g$, $z$, or $\gamma$, since these measures are not related to the structure of the suffix array: this is likely to be a specific advantage of measure $r$}''.
+With the exception of BWT, essentially every other known compression method has been proven~\cite{GNPlatin18, attractors} to produce output whose size is always within an $\Oh(\polylog n)$ factor from~$z$, the output size of the LZ77 algorithm (e.g., grammar compression~\cite{charikar,Rytter03}, collage systems~\cite{KidaMSTSA03}, and macro schemes~\cite{storer1978macro}), or larger by a polynomial factor ($n^{\eps}$ for some $\eps>0$) in the worst case (e.g., LZ78~\cite{LZ78}, compressed word graphs (CDAWGs)~\cite{blumer1987complete}).\footnote{The choice for LZ77 as a representative in this class follows from the fact that most of the other methods are NP-hard to optimize~\cite{charikar, gallant1982string}, while LZ77 admits a simple linear-time compression algorithm (see, e.g.,~\cite{kkp-jea}).} BWT is known to never compress much better than LZ77, i.e., $z = \bigO(r \log n)$~\cite{GNPlatin18}.
+The opposite relation (that $r = \bigO(z \polylog n)$) was generally conjectured to be false.
+For example, after presenting how to support suffix array and suffix tree queries in $\bigO(r \polylog n)$ space, Gagie et al.~\cite{RLCST} speculate that ``\emph{(...) it seems unlikely that one can provide suffix array or tree functionality within space related to $g$, $z$, or $\gamma$, since these measures are not related to the structure of the suffix array: this is likely to be a specific advantage of measure $r$}''.

 \paragraph{Our Contribution}